mvysny/vaadin-boot/README.md

 ### Advanced HotSwapping

 The default Java hot-redeployment is limited to Java method in-body code changes only.
-The easiest way to improve is to use the [JetBrainsRuntime](https://github.com/JetBrains/JetBrainsRuntime) which is a Java version modified for better hot-redeployment (to be precise, contains DCEVM patches).
+The easiest way to improve is to use [JetBrainsRuntime](https://github.com/JetBrains/JetBrainsRuntime) (or JBR) which is a Java version modified for better hot-redeployment (to be precise, contains DCEVM patches).
 The easiest way to obtain and use JBR is: